laravel/docs/queues.md

 <a name="dispatching-to-a-particular-connection"></a>
 #### Dispatching To A Particular Connection

-If you are working with multiple queue connections, you may specify which connection to push a job to.
-To specify the connection, use the `onConnection` method when dispatching the job:
+If your application interacts with multiple queue connections, you may specify which connection to push a job to using the `onConnection` method:

     <?php